Non-stabilizerness and entanglement from cat-state injection: Background

 In Ref.~\cite{HowardCampbel2017}, the authors make a comprehensive study of how this monotone can be used in many different ways, including (i) characterizing the cost of classical simulation using a quasi-probability approach, (ii) bounding the number of $T$ gates needed to synthesize a certain (non-stabilizer) unitary, etc. They also compute the RoM of multiple copies of the $\left| T \right>$ state, as well as of other magic states such as $\left| CS \right> \coloneqq CS \left| + \right>^{\otimes 2} = \left( 1,1,1,i\right)/2$, $\left| CCZ \right>\coloneqq CCZ \left| + \right>^{\otimes 3} = \left( 1,1,1,1,1,1,1,-1\right)/\sqrt{8}$, and $\left| \mathrm{Hoggar} \right>\coloneqq \left( 1+i, 0, -1, 1, -i, 1, 0, 0\right)/\sqrt{6}$.
 Their results are summarized in Table~\ref{tab: RoM from Howard and Campbell}.
 We use $\left| \Phi_{max} \right>$ to denote the maximally robust state of 2 qubits which has $\mathcal{R}\left( \left| \Phi_{max} \right> \right) = \sqrt{5}$ (cf.~\cite{HowardCampbel2017} for details on the state), while $\left| CS \right>$ is the maximally robust 2-qubit state with all equal weights.

 The Hoggar state is the 3-qubit state with maximum robustness~\cite{HowardCampbel2017}.
 Independently of the ensuing discussion and work, it is worth noting that while this observation makes this state special in a sense, to the best of our knowledge, a simple gadget that fault-tolerantly injects the corresponding unitary $U_{\mathrm{Hog.}}$ (generating this state from the state $\left| 0 \right>^{\otimes 3}$) into a quantum circuit is unknown.
-However, from Theorem~\ref{Theorem: Fault tolerance 3rd level} and Proposition 12 in~\cite{Takagi+2022}, we know that such a gadget must exist.
-We leave a deeper analysis of the Hoggar state as potential future work and focus solely on cat states.
+This may stem from the fact that $U_{\mathrm{Hog.}}$ is not in the third level of the Clifford hierarchy, so that Theorem \ref{Theorem: Fault tolerance 3rd level} does not apply.